rivtiding/testt/README.md

   <p> Teabiscuit ( Unnamed Prussian Officer / Karl x Jean ) </p>
   <p> Hobo x Bubbles </p>
   <p> oka lets just say that I like any ships in gnb, except corspe x npc/character unless i really like the ship (for ex;; Cuirassier x Officer class) , Jean x Jacob ( I HC THEM AS FATHER AND SON!!! ), unnamed austrian soldier/trailer guy x Dopfer ( hc them as brothers.. ), npc x historical figure ( for ex;; Blucher x *insert any npc* ) ts includes Karl x Blucher too.  </p>
-  <p> you hate those ships?? thats okay!
-I respect your opinion, I dont have my rights to harrass people js because of a ship.
+  <p> you hate those ships and shippers?? thats okay!
+I respect your opinion, I dont have my rights to harrass people js because of a ship nor a hater.
 Unless you take it too far, "g&b shippers ruining the fandom [insert edit dipshit]" son 😭😭😭😭😭😭😭 ok buddy, look there’s nothing wrong with shipping at all, it’s almost in every fandom.
 A cruel and “badass” game doesn’t always have to have a “badass” or “edgy sigma edit” type of fandom💔 and you should totally stfu with your sexist ass twerking </p>
-  <p> and quick note, i LIKE/LOVE the ship.
+  <p> and do note that i LIKE/LOVE the ship.
 NOT "gnb ships i shipped.." please read carefully before throwing your thoughts at me.. except Hottea, Wikilius x AmericanFerryman, Saltwater, LanternExplosion, Bloodybarrel, Teaparty, andddd idk i ships those people oka  </p>
-  <p> hate shippers? thats alright!!!
-I accept that! </p>
   <img width="300" height="400" alt="image" src="https://files.catbox.moe/cjarz0.png" />
   </div>
 </details>